-ELAC will provide a victim written notification to victims about options for, available assistance in, and how to request changes to academic, living, transportation, and working situations or protective measures
+East Los Angeles College will provide a victim written notification to victims about options for, available assistance in, and how to request changes to academic, living, transportation, and working situations or protective measures.

-ELAC will comply with a victim's request for an academic situation change following an alleged offense, if such changes are reasonably available.
-For example, ELAC may, consistent with Board policy, provide the option of taking "withdrawal" or "incomplete" grades.
+East Los Angeles College will comply with a victim's request for an academic situation change following an alleged offense, if such changes are reasonably available, and regardless of whether the victim chooses to report the crime to campus law enforcement.
+For example, East Los Angeles College may, consistent with Board policy, provide the option of taking a "withdrawal" or an "incomplete" grade.

 The College President or his/her designee shall refer an Alleged Victim to the Title IX Coordinator if he/she experiences academic difficulties as a result of the sexual assault.
-The Title IX Coordinator, in cooperation with the Vice President of Academic Affairs and /or Student Services may provide temporary sanctions to alleviate the immediate impact of the sexual assault.
+The Title IX Coordinator, in cooperation with the Vice President of Academic Affairs and/or Student Services may provide temporary sanctions to alleviate the immediate impact of the sexual assault.
 The President shall also refer a non-student Reporting Individual to the Title IX Coordinator for assistance with workplace or immediate difficulties that may arise.
-(C-14, Section IX.C.)
+(C-14, Section IX.A.)

 Temporary sanctions shall be implemented by the Title IX Coordinator, as required to separate the Alleged Victim and Respondent.
-Such temporary sanctions may include moving one party to another section of the same class or to a different online location, providing the Alleged Victim with an escort across campus, or permitting the Alleged Victim to take exams in a different location from the Respondent and/or alleged offender and any similar actions(s) intended to separate the parties and reduce the stress on them arising from the incident and allegations.
-(C-14, Section IX.D.)
+Such temporary sanctions may include moving one party to another section of the same class or to a different online location, providing the Alleged Victim with an escort across campus, or permitting the Alleged Victim to take exams in a different location from the Respondent and/or alleged offender and any similar action(s) intended to separate the parties and reduce the stress on them arising from the incident and allegations.
+(C-14, Section X.D.)